+Do you struggle with homework?
+Are you studying for hours yet still falling behind?
+Do you go blank on tests?
+Do you feel that you are not performing up to your potential or expectations?
 We get operator's guides for our computers, but we don't get one for our brains!
 We struggle because we may learn differently from the way we are being taught.
-Many smart people struggle and "study hard" because they don't know HOW to learn and to study smart!
+Many smart people struggle and "study hard" because they don't know how to learn and to study smart!

-Call now to schedule a free individual coaching review and get the edge in learning.
+You can relax about your studies this year.
+Click below to schedule a free individual coaching review and get the edge in learning.

 About Diane Dean, M.A., MCC

 I struggled so much in high school and as a college undergraduate that I was afraid to apply for an advanced degree.
 After going through counseling, I started to understand how my brain worked.
 I felt like she'd gone to Oz to get the proverbial "brain," - just like the Scarecrow in the Wizard of Oz!

 "That's where my mission began, learning is the most important skill in business and in scholastic achievement, and I wanted to be a resource for people who wanted lifelong learning success." - Diane Dean

 I eventually earned that advanced degree (a masters in counseling psychology from Montclair University) - and graduated with top honors.
 I became a therapist and started working with students of all ages.
 Whatever the reason--behavioral issues, attitude or running away--learning (or NOT learning!) was at the root of most of my client's problems, and that was affecting their self-esteem, motivation and relationships.

 Continuing my search for answers, I studied educational kinesiology, the effects of nutrition on learning, brain research, neurolinguistic programming, classical learning theory and other theories about learning styles.
 I distilled what I'd learned about the brain and learning methodologies into a model called Expanding Learning Styles© that quickly helps students of any age improve and take charge of their own learning.